Stress Can Increase Your Risk for Heart Disease

 Regular exercise can also reduce the risk of depression, another risk factor for heart disease.

 Need exercise motivation?
-Get a pedometer and try to walk 10,000 to 12,000 steps per day.
+Get a pedometer and try to walk 10,000 steps to 12,000 steps per day.
 This may also help you maintain your weight.
 With a pedometer, you get instant feedback and credit for all you do, such as taking the stairs instead of the elevator.

 Build a strong support system